If the facts are against you, pound on the law. If the law is against you, pound on the facts. And if both are against you, pound on the table!

 One House episode sees Dr. House in court for violating a Do Not Resuscitate order.
 His lawyer tries using a clever, albeit spurious legal ploy, which would be promptly shot down by the other party's lawyer.
 House stands up and explains that, while it's utterly irrelevant to the case at hand, he suspects the judge has a medical condition he should get checked for ASAP; which distracts the worried judge for the rest of the proceedings, including (presumably) the part where House's legal argument is torn to pieces.

 Rumpole of the Bailey: Rumpole has, in extremis, produced the occasional really impressive Courtroom Antic.
 In "Rumpole and the Last Resort", he secured an adjournment in spite of an unsympathetic judge by collapsing and dying right there in the courtroom.
-(It was the season finale, too, so we couldn't be entirely sure he hadn't been Killed Off for Real.)
+(It was the season finale, too, so you couldn't be entirely sure he hadn't been Killed Off for Real.)

 One episode of Farscape has Zhaan framed for murder on Litigara, a planet where 90% of the population are lawyers.
 Chiana and Rygel defend her, ultimately exposing the true culprit with the "Light of Truth," a burning chair leg.
 That Pilot was making brighter from orbit.